tardisblue9/VSS_demo/README.md

 Two more files are uploaded for full version of VSS and LCC.
 All operations are done in finite filed of q.
 Wiki yyds.

 Reed Solomon decoding added.

+A realization of SNIP is added (reference: Prio: Private, Robust, and Scalable Computation of Aggregate Statistics).
+SSS and VSS are added in this version of file.
+And a RS decoding algorithm is also added.